Ergys Kaçe: Controversy

 On 4 September 2013, Kaçe was involved in a political racist scandal after a photo of himself wearing a jersey with the symbol of the Kosovo Liberation Army (UÇK) was published on a Facebook page with his name.
 This sparked criticism in Greece and Kaçe came under fire in the media.
 Kaçe declared that he didn't know the meaning of the symbol having left Albania at the age of three.
 He also apologized.
-He was later criticised by the Greek neo-nazi party Golden Dawn, which prompted a confrontation between PAOK fan clubs and GD, leading to a group of PAOK supporters to attack the headquarters of Golden Dawn.
+He was later criticised by the Greek neo-Nazi party Golden Dawn, which prompted a confrontation between PAOK fan clubs and GD, leading to a group of PAOK supporters to attack the headquarters of Golden Dawn.
 According to Albanian media sources, UEFA stated: "Don't mess with the player cause this isn't in your jurisdiction", whereas Albania national football team's Gianni De Biasi spoke to PAOK's chairman Zisis Vryzas, whom he coached as manager of Perugia, and asked to leave the player in peace, blaming a misunderstanding for the situation.
 Sali Berisha, former Prime-Minister of Albania, also came to Kaçe's defense saying: "Kaçe is a victim of racist nationalism" while PAOK's manager Huub Stevens accused the club of overreacting: "you're exaggerating much with that player".
 The head of the Albanian Football Association, Armand Duka, sent a letter to UEFA president Michel Platini claiming that the situation had been exaggerated.
 Kaçe apologised to the club but remained suspended.
 After he served his suspension time Kaçe returned to training, among rumours that the club was looking to sell him during the winter transfer window.

+Personal life

+Following Albania's historic participation at UEFA Euro 2016, Kaçe was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.